bimdata/documentation/src/viewer/guide/plugins.md

 #### UI bounds

-A good image to see the difference between the bounds of the `localContext` and the `globalContext` is the spinner which is displayed when the `localContext/globalContext.loadingProcessStart()` is called :
+A good image to see the difference between the bounds of the `localContext` and the `globalContext` is the spinner which is displayed when the `globalContext.loadingProcessStart()` or `localContext.loadingProcessStart()` is called :

 <div style="display: flex; justify-content: space-around;">
   <p><b>Global context spinner</b></p>